-- loss of sensation if nerves are affected
+- a loss of sensation if nerves are affected

 - sexual dysfunction

 Your preparation for cryosurgery depends on the type of cryosurgery being performed.
-Cryosurgery for skin cancer—the main reason cryosurgery is used—requires little preparation on the part of the patient.
+Cryosurgery for skin cancer, which is the main reason cryosurgery is used, requires little preparation on your part.

-If your doctor will be treating an internal organ with cryosurgery, you will typically be given the same instructions given before traditional surgery.
-You will be asked to fast 12 hours beforehand and arrange for a ride home from the procedure.
+If your doctor is treating an internal organ with cryosurgery, you’ll probably be given the same instructions that you’d get before traditional surgery.
+You’ll be asked to fast for 12 hours beforehand and arrange for a ride home from the procedure.

-Prior to the procedure, inform your doctor if you have an allergy to anesthesia, as well as any and all medicine you are taking, including over-the-counter medications and nutritional supplements.
+Before the procedure, tell your doctor if you have an allergy to anesthesia, as well as any and all medicine you’re taking, including over-the-counter medications and nutritional supplements.

-Your doctor will provide you with complete preparation instructions.
-It is important that you follow them.
+Your doctor will provide you with complete instructions for preparing for the surgery.
+It’s important that you follow them.

 Your doctor will place liquid nitrogen on your skin using a cotton swab or spray.
 A numbing medicine may be used to prevent any pain or discomfort.

 If an internal area is being treated, your surgeon will use a scope, which is a flexible tube that can fit into various openings in your body, such as the urethra, rectum, or a surgical incision.
 The liquid nitrogen is fed to the area under treatment and applied to the targeted cells.
-The cells freeze and die and then will be slowly absorbed by your body.
+The cells freeze, die, and then will be slowly absorbed by your body.

 Your doctor will use imaging equipment, such as an ultrasound, as a guide for carrying out the procedure.

-After the procedure, you’ll be tasked with caring for any incision wounds or places where skin has been frozen.
-Your doctor will give you instructions for these, but care typically involves keeping the area free of contaminants and changing the bandages to prevent infection.
+After the procedure, you’ll need to care for any incision wounds or places where the skin has been frozen.
+Your doctor will give you instructions.
+Care typically involves keeping the area free of contaminants and changing the bandages to prevent infection.

-You will have follow-up appointments where your doctor will determine how successful your treatment was, if there were any complications, and whether you will need more cryotherapy.
+You’ll have follow-up appointments in which your doctor will determine how successful your treatment was, if you have any complications, and whether you’ll need more cryotherapy.